The (de)-confinement transition in tachyonic matter at finite temperature: Conclusions

 \section{Conclusions}

-In our investigations we found the net static potential for linear confinement and the Coulomb-like regimes of quarks gluons within a specific range of interquark distance as a function of temperature.
-We found the results for QCD in terms of QED by employing the {Abelian QED theory to approximate the non-Abelian QCD theory by applying phenomenological effective field theory}.
-The color dielectric function coupled with the gauge field produced the required strong interaction between the gluons that results in confinement at $0\leq T \leq 0.9T_{c}$ and deconfinement at $T\geq T_{c}$ in the tachyonic matter.
-The confinement of the quarks and gluons at $0\leq T \leq 0.9T_{c}$ coincides with tachyon condensation within the same temperature range as it is shown in Fig.~\ref{Fig1} and \ref{Fig3}.
-The de-confining phase starting at $T=T_{c}$ does not correspond to the tachyon condensation as it is seen in Figs.~\ref{Fig1} and \ref{Fig3}.
-Hence, the tachyon condensation is associated with the electric confinement and thus, it represents a monopole condensation of the electric field confinement as predicted in a well-known dual scenario \cite{dual}.
-Also the tachyon plays the role of Higgs field and the Higgs mechanism is expected to proceed via tachyon condensation, this justifies our choice of the potential in this work.
-The tachyon is expected to condense to a value in a limit of the string scale \cite{26}.
-Moreover, at the confining phase ($T<T_c)$ there is a spontaneous chiral-symmetry breaking whilst at the de-confining phase ($T=T_{c}$) there is a restoration of the chiral-symmetry, because QCD-monopole condensation is essential for spontaneous chiral-symmetry breaking \cite{27,28,29}.
+In our investigations we find the net static potential for confinement phase of quarks and gluons as a function of temperature.
+We used the Abelian QED theory to approximate the non-Abelian QCD theory.
+We do this by employing a phenomenological effective field theory involving tachyon field dynamics coupled to electromagnetism via color dielectric function.
+The color dielectric function is responsible for the long distance interactions to bring about confinement in the infrared (IR) regime.
+It also modifies the gluon condensate $\langle G'F^{\mu\nu}F_{\mu\nu}\rangle $, develops tachyon condensation and consequently allows confinement in the IR regime.
+We show that the confinement is favored at short distances and low temperatures, whereas de-confinement shows up at long distances and higher temperatures in the tachyon matter.
+Confinement of quarks and gluons coincides with tachyon condensation within the same temperature ranges as it is shown in Fig.~\ref{Fig1} and \ref{Fig3}.
+As a result, de-confining phase at $T\geq T_{c}$ does not correspond to the tachyon condensation as it is seen in Figs.~\ref{Fig1} and \ref{Fig3}.
+Consequently, tachyon condensation is associated with electric field confinement and thus, our results conform with QCD monopole condensation as predicted in the well-known dual scenario \cite{dual}.
+In such dual scenario, the QCD-monopole condensation is necessary for spontaneous chiral-symmetry breaking \cite{dual,27,28,29}.
+Thus, in our setup it is expected that at the confining phase ($T<T_c$) there is a spontaneous chiral-symmetry breaking, whilst at the de-confining phase ($T\geq T_{c}$) there is a restoration of the chiral-symmetry.

-The QCD string tension was also found as a function of temperature.
-It decreases rapidly with temperature and breaks (vanishes) at $T=T_{c}$.
-Furthermore a screening phase was shown to appear at large temperatures and large distance for the {\it color averaged potential}, which can be further considered to address issues of quark gluon plasma (QGP).
+The QCD string tension and scalar glueball mass were also computed as a function of temperature.
+They both decrease rapidly with temperature and break (vanish) at $T=T_{c}$.
 Finally, we intend to advance further studies in this subject by studding confinement of fermionic tachyons using similar approach.

 \acknowledgments

 We would like to thank CNPq and CAPES for partial financial support.